 Applied statistics, in the course Methodology in Molecular Biosciences Research

 An intro course to statistics for master's students of the Molecular Biosciences Master.
 We use R to teach some basic stats (two-sample comparisons and a little bit of linear models).
 This is the repository for the Rnw files (LaTeX with R) and all data and scripts to produce the PDF.

 Herramientas de programación para bioquímica y biología molecular (Programming tools for biochemistry and molecular biology)

-Bioinformática y biología molecular de sistemas, BIBCM (Bioinformatics and molecular systems biology)
+Bioinformática y biología molecular de sistemas, BIBMS (Bioinformatics and molecular systems biology)

 A course for biochemistry bachelor's degree students.
 This is a course taught by several teachers, and I cover phylogenetic inference and statistics for omics.
 (The PDFs provided are a bundle of three or more files; use your PDF viewer index toolbar or similar to see the full index.)
 The material for Statistics for omics is very similar to that in the repo for Stats-bioinfo-intro (full LaTeX/Rnw, etc, sources).

 A master's level course that touches on a variety of topics, from HMMs to statistics to phylogenetic inference.
 The repository for the original LaTeX files.
 Unfortunately, this course was last taught on 2014-15, and is unlikely to be taught again in the near future.